Shed and Shift

 What This Means for You

-If you’ve ever wondered “why do I feel everything so deeply?”—it might be just your empathic nature.
+If you’ve ever wondered about the mystery behind your overwhelmingr eactions—it might be just your empathic nature.
 And that’s okay.
 There are tools and practices that can help you manage absorption without needing to go deeper.

 But if you’ve tried all the surface-level tools and still feel volcanic reactions, your empathic system and inner child patterns might both be amplifying every experience.
 If that’s you, this deeper work might be what finally helps.

-And here’s the crucial piece for empaths with this inner child layer: Ask yourself, “How much of what I’m feeling right now is absorbed from the other person, how much is my inner child’s old pain from the past, and how much is actually mine?”
+And here’s the crucial piece for empaths with this inner child layer: Gently tap your collarbone five times while asking yourself: “Which timeline is this panic from—something happening right now with Jake, or something my younder self learned to fear when absorbing emotions felt unbearable?”
 Your inner child’s panic about absorbing pain is different from the other person’s actual emotion, even though your empathic system has merged them into one overwhelming experience.

 The good news: You can learn to work with this.
 You can build boundaries.
 You can distinguish what’s yours from what you’ve absorbed.
 You can reassure your inner child that you have adult tools now—you don’t need to fix everyone to protect yourself from overwhelm.